Food, drink giants plot fightback as India looks to tighten rules

 PROMISING GROWTH

-The stakes are high for companies like PepsiCo, Coca-Cola, Nestle and McDonald's, which have collectively committed billions of dollars to expand in the world's fastest growing major economy.
+The stakes are high for companies like PepsiCo, Coca-Cola (KO.N), Nestle and McDonald's (MCD.N), which have collectively committed billions of dollars to expand in the world's fastest growing major economy.

 India's carbonated drinks sector is estimated to grow an average 3.7 percent annually between 2017 and 2021, while the packaged food sector will grow by 8 percent a year during the same period, Euromonitor International estimates.